 Religiosity: a word to characterize the activity or busyness or works of faith.

 Sacredness: a word meaning the process of assigning divine character or sacred significance to something.
-The “sacredness of marriage” is about the idea of Divine involvement/approval/blessing on marriage.
+The “sacredness of marriage” is about the idea of Divine involvement/approval/blessing on the marriage.

 Here’s what the research shows.